sweetbrulee/files-flattener/README.md

 ## TODO

-- [ ] feat: Add support for spcifying the git repository to clone and flatten.
 - [ ] refactor: Use click package to implement the CLI.
-- [ ] feat: Add dry-run mode to preview the output before writing to the file.
+- [ ] feat: Add --dry-run mode to preview the output before writing to the file.
+- [ ] feat: Add --skip="xx;xx;..." option to skip file types e.g. undecoded files (undecoded), image files (img), css, markdown (md), json, yaml (yml).
+Use a composable class object to dispach file types.
 ## License

 This project is licensed under the MIT License.